project-codeflare/mlbatch/setup.RHOAI-v2.11/TEAM-SETUP.md

-# Project Setup
+# Team Setup

-The project setup creates a project, a user group, a quota, a queue, and the required role bindings.
+The team setup creates a project, a user group, a quota, a queue, and the required role bindings.

 Create project: